CartoDB/carto-vl/docs/guides/02-using-sources.md

 ```js
 const query = 'SELECT * FROM populated_places WHERE megacity = 1';
 ```
-> This is a very simple query but the SQL runs on CARTO's backend, which is powered by PostGIS, so you could also execute more sophisticated queries and even spatial analysis.
+> This is a simple query but the SQL runs on CARTO's backend, which is powered by PostGIS, so you could also execute more sophisticated queries and even spatial analysis.

 Create a SQL source:
 ```js